USD Coin Price Down 0% Over Last 7 Days (USDC)

-USD Coin (CURRENCY:USDC) traded 0% higher against the U.S. dollar during the 24 hour period ending at 22:00 PM E.T. on March 9th.
-Over the last week, USD Coin has traded 0% lower against the U.S. dollar.
-USD Coin has a market cap of $8.97 billion and approximately $1.65 billion worth of USD Coin was traded on exchanges in the last 24 hours.
-One USD Coin token can currently be purchased for approximately $1.00 or 0.00001857 BTC on major exchanges.
+USD Coin (CURRENCY:USDC) traded 0% lower against the US dollar during the 1-day period ending at 21:00 PM E.T. on March 14th.
+During the last seven days, USD Coin has traded down 0% against the US dollar.
+One USD Coin token can now be bought for about $1.00 or 0.00001679 BTC on major exchanges.
+USD Coin has a total market capitalization of $9.28 billion and $1.57 billion worth of USD Coin was traded on exchanges in the last day.

 USD Coin Token Profile